Skip to content

 You are always welcome to draft independently.
 But in most cases, collaborating through this process leads to stronger guides and fewer revision rounds.

-Why this matters: It is much easier to adjust direction at outline stage than after a full draft is written.
+2. What happens: We collaborate with you on an outline—the intro and section flow—and align on scope before you write a full draft.
+It is much easier to adjust direction at outline stage than after a full draft is written.

 Goal of this phase: Lock the scope and structure so your drafting time is well spent.